 The Hero with A Thousand Faces

-- the hero starts in an ordinary world
+- The hero starts in an ordinary world

-- receiving a call to adventure
+- Receives a call to adventure

-- facing challenges and tests
+- Faces challenges and tests

-- finding guidance from mentors
+- Finds guidance from mentors

-Dan Harmon Story Circle
+Dan Harmon Story Circle:

 Framework Explanation: The Story Circle involves